 For more information, click here.

-- Ask students if they, their relatives or friends have ever been victims of fraud.
-If so, what was the outcome?
+- Ask students if they, their friends or family members have been victimized by COVID-19 Vaccine scams.
+If so, what were their experiences?

 For more information, click here.